 Jaar is also half of the now defunct band Daπkside, current member of improvisational ensemble ¡MIÉRCOLES! alongside dancer and choreographer Stéphanie Janaina and founding member of the Shock Forest Group.

-Shock Forest Group (2019) is a 14 member research team led and curated by Nicolás consisting of architects, cartographers, linguists, coders, urban planners, sound makers, biologists, geneticists, graphic designers and engineers.
+Shock Forest Group (2019) is a 13 member research team led and curated by Nicolás Jaar consisting of architects, cartographers, musicians, linguists, coders, urban planners, biologists, graphic designers and engineers.
 It is an experiment in open research, where the research categories surface as the research develops.
 It is also an experiment in alternative education, a classroom without a teacher, where the learning emerges as the product of polyphony.
 One end goal of the Group is to create an ‘instrument of resonance’ which, when placed in a specific context, analyses and orders (or disorders) the local data (and non-data).
-The Shock Forest Group instrument of resonance might let out a scream (a sound), which could unveil the multiple layers of local violences and communicate these via noise, light and/or movement.
+The SFG instrument of resonance might let out a scream (a sound), which could unveil the multiple layers of local violences and communicate these via noise, light and/or movement.

 You can find the Network Book on Sale here.